Reference

 Naming and namespacing

-Server names are ASCII alphanumeric, hyphens ok.
+Server names are ASCII alphanumeric, hyphens ok (no dots).
 Tools get prefixed with their server name: a read tool on the filesystem server becomes filesystem__read.
 Because of this, __ is reserved and names can't collide with built-in tools.

 Runtime toggling